Duke Snider: Final years

 When Snider joined the Mets, he discovered that his familiar number 4 was being worn by Charlie Neal.
 Snider wore number 11 during the first half of the season, then switched back to 4 after Neal was traded.
-He proved to be a sentimental favorite among former Dodger fans who now rooted for the Mets.
+He proved to be a sentimental favorite among former Dodger fans who rooted for the Mets.
 On April 16, 1963, Snider recorded his 2,000th hit, doing so at Crosley Field against the Cincinnati Reds on a single off Jim Maloney in the 2nd inning.
-On June 14, he recorded his 400th home run, once again against the Reds, doing so in the first inning off Bob Purkey.
+On June 14, he recorded his 400th home run, in the first inning off the Reds' Bob Purkey.
 He was named to the All-Star Game in Cleveland, his eighth and final selection.
 He entered the game as a pinch hitter for Tommy Davis in the top of the ninth inning.
 Facing Dick Radatz, he struck out looking.
-For the season with the Mets, he appeared in 129 games while batting a slashline of .243/.345/.401, with 14 home runs, 45 RBIs, 45 walks, and 56 strikeouts.
+For the season with the Mets, he appeared in 129 games, batting .243, with a .345 on-base percentage, and slugging percentage of .401, tallying 14 home runs, 45 RBIs, 45 walks, and 56 strikeouts.
 After one season, Snider asked to be traded to a contending team.

 Snider was sold to the San Francisco Giants on Opening Day in 1964.
-Knowing that he had no chance of wearing number 4, which had been worn by Mel Ott and retired by the Giants, Snider took number 28.
-In 91 games played with the Giants, he batted a line of .210/.302/.323 while having four home runs and 17 RBIs.
+Knowing that he had no chance of wearing number 4, which had been worn by Half of Fame legend Mel Ott and retired by the Giants, Snider took number 28.
+In 91 games, he batted a line of .210/.302/.323, while hitting four home runs and driving in 17 RBIs.
 He had no triples for the first and only time in his career.
 He had 40 strikeouts and 22 walks.
-He appeared in three different positions for the Giants, playing 26 games in right field and 18 in left field for a combined total of 288.2 innings.
+In addition to playing center field, he played 26 games in right field and 18 in left field, for a combined total of 288.2 innings.
 He made 44 putouts, two assists with one error for a .979 fielding percentage.
 He retired at the end of that season.

 He finished his major league career with a lifetime .295 batting average, 2,116 hits, 1,259 runs, 407 home runs, and 1,333 RBI.
-Defensively, he posted a .985 fielding percentage playing at all three outfield positions.
+Defensively, he posted a .985 fielding percentage.